BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 For each Will point spent, the defending player rolls a D6 in their Resist test.
 If any of the dice equal or beat the Casting roll, the model has resisted the power and there is no effect.
 Note, the player must choose how many Will points to expend before rolling any dice.
 Hero models may use Might to increase the score of a Resist test.
 If, when making a Resist test, any of the dice rolled from spending Will points rolls a natural 6, the Hero immediately regains that point of Will.
 Note that rolling a natural 6 with 'free' points of Will (such as those from Resistant to Magic, Fortify Spirit or Heroic Resolve, etc.) does not confer this effect.

-Some powers can affect a model indirectly â€” for instance, a Hero might be caught in the path of another model who has been hurled aside by the Sorcerous Blast Magical Power.
-In cases where a model is indirectly affected, but not the initial target of the power, no Resist roll can be made â€” so be careful where you place your models!
+Some powers can affect a model indirectly — for instance, a Hero might be caught in the path of another model who has been hurled aside by the Sorcerous Blast Magical Power.
+In cases where a model is indirectly affected, but not the initial target of the power, no Resist roll can be made — so be careful where you place your models!

 **CASTING AND RESISTING**